SSH Checklist

 - Ensure there are no network issues preventing the connection.
 Check that

-is reachable via the network. - Verify that the firewall on
+system bis reachable via the network. - Verify that the firewall on

-is allowing incoming SSH connections on the specified port.
+system bis allowing incoming SSH connections on the specified port.

 - Ensure there are no network issues preventing the connection.
 Check that